vegaprotocol/documentation/docs/api/primary-elements.md

 While there are hundreds of available endpoints, the categories below cover the basics to get you started with understanding what you need to interact with Vega.

 ## Parties
 A party is a single user, defined as a Vega public key.
 As one person or entity can have many public keys, this is a unique identifier as far as an individual key's actions.
-A party ID and a Vega public key (pubkey) are equivalent, and can be used interchangeably.
+Party ID and public key (pubkey) are all names for the same thing.

 Show a paginated list of parties using the **[parties endpoint](../api/rest/data-v2/trading-data-service-list-parties.api.mdx)**.

 ## Assets
 Assets used on Vega (to start) are all ERC-20 tokens, and thus originate on the Ethereum chain, not the Vega chain.
 Inter-chain asset interactions between Vega and Ethereum are facilitated through the [Ethereum bridges](#ethereum-bridges).

-Assets can only be added to the network to be used as a market settlement asset through a governance action, and a follow-on update to the asset bridge.
+Assets can only be added to the network to be used as collateral through a successful governance proposal and enactment, and a follow-on update to the asset bridge.

 | Description | Documentation | Call |
 | ----------- | ----------- | ----------- |